maryambrj/FCM-extractor/README.md

 # FCM Extractor

-A Python package for extracting Fuzzy Cognitive Maps (FCMs) from interview transcripts using advanced NLP, clustering techniques, and semantic similarity analysis.
-This tool automates the conversion of qualitative interview data into structured cognitive maps for research and analysis.
+A comprehensive Python toolkit for extracting Fuzzy Cognitive Maps (FCMs) from interview transcripts using advanced NLP, clustering techniques, and semantic similarity analysis.
+This research tool automates the conversion of qualitative interview data into structured cognitive maps, with extensive evaluation capabilities across multiple datasets and LLM models.

 ## 🚀 Quick Start